 Automation has now reduced the efforts brands need to put into the program.
-Identifying the right brand advocates for your brand, which would otherwise be tough, can be done effortlessly as brand advocacy software generates detailed reports on customer performances and activity.
+Identifying the right brand advocates for your brand, which would otherwise be severe, can be done effortlessly as brand advocacy software generates detailed reports on customer performances and activity.

 Since monitoring is easy, this isn’t much of a task.
-Your brand advocacy program’s success rests considerably on how well you are able to excite your customers.
-Offering rewards for performance is a good way of developing activity.
-More the reward choices, the better it gets.
+Your brand advocacy program’s success rests considerably on how well you can excite your customers.
+Offering rewards for performance is the right way of developing activity.
+The more the reward choices, the better it gets.

 When it comes to brand advocacy software, hands down, it is an outright champion tool for brands.
-Thanks to the technology advancement, these software can track almost any and every customer activity – social shares, referrals made, links clicked, emails opened, rewards earned, purchases, and so on.
-That also means brands can reward referrers and keep an accurate track of advocate performance.
+Thanks to the technology advancement, this software can track almost any and every customer activity – social shares, referrals made, links clicked, emails opened, rewards earned, purchases, etc. That also means brands can reward referrers and keep an accurate track of advocate performance.